But I Bought a Bowflex! Why Technology Alone Won't Improve Your Business

 Unfortunately, we can’t automate everything.
 Simply purchasing equipment is not enough.
 Behavioral changes are needed to achieve desired goals.

-We have seen executives fall victim to a similar conviction that purchasing an expensive ERP system will miraculously solve their company’s problems.
-In hindsight, they realized the company’s processes and behaviors were the root cause of the issues.
+We've seen executives fall victim to a similar conviction that purchasing an expensive ERP will miraculously solve their company’s problems.
+In hindsight, they realized the company’s processes and behaviors were the real root cause of the issues.
 Processes should have been addressed before committing to an expensive purchase.
 To avoid purchasing a tool without realizing improvement, executives must first confirm a system is necessary to accomplish desired goals.

 Identify Areas for Improvement